AndreAffonso/bookmarker/readme.md

-##Javascript trainning skills project
+#Javascript trainning skills project

-# first project of a javascript serie
+## first project of a javascript serie

-# 1º Project: Bookmarker using pure Javascript code whithout any kind of frame'magic'work
+#### 1º Project = Bookmarker using pure Javascript code whithout any kind of frame'magic'work